thatreligionmajor/4Geeks-Academy-Terminal-Challenge-Key/README.md

 your@githubhandle ➜ /workspaces/your-repo-name (master):~$ npm run start
 ```

 Leave that terminal running and create a new terminal using the plus button on the top right of your terminal window.
+This new terminal is where you will write all of your commands.

 ### 1. Get inside the thecmdchallenge/ directory
 ```console